Macrocarpa & Steel Trestle Desk

 Macrocarpa (Monterey Cypress) Desk with Steel Trestle Legs.

 Designed with folding steel legs and a solid wood top and shelves.
-It can be easier taken down for storage or transport.
+It can be easily taken down for storage or transport.

 Written Build Log Below: